How regulation perpetuates monopolies

 If the experience of rideshare regulation above is anything to go by, the political system will more likely than not fail in its attempt to efficiently regulate Facebook or any other technology company currently operating in a competitive market.
 But that’s not even the biggest problem with regulating technology companies.

 As with the rideshare case above, if (when?) unintended consequences rear their ugly heads, regulators will be obliged to fix them with - you guessed it - more regulation, which may create further unintended consequences, requiring …you get the idea.
 Once an industry is regulated, it becomes incredibly difficult to unwind that regulation given the interests that will grow under the new regime and the political forces that work to keep them in place.

 My point is that even if there were some “optimal regulation” that could be applied to Facebook (and others) that would move the sector towards something more closely resembling a textbook version of a perfectly competitive world, we should err on the side of caution.
 The technology sector is already highly competitive, meaning any social gains - even from optimal regulation - would likely be small.
 However, the costs of getting it wrong could be enormously high, making everyone worse off than if there had been no regulation in the first place.

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

 Issue 18: How regulation perpetuates monopolies was compiled by Justin Pyvis and delivered on 03 February 2019.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Riot.im account.